 IMPORTANT: This function is called in the context of the main user interface thread.
+This means, for example, that the script global variables will not be as expected.

 '''

 function RunEmailLogAttachToAdd;

 begin

 Result:=2;

 end;

 function RunEmailLogAttachFilename(Cnt);

 begin

 If (Cnt = 0) Then

 Result:='c:\path\filename1.txt'

 Else

 Result:='c:\path\filename2.txt';

 end;

 '''